Wendelin Werner

 Wendelin Werner (born 23 September 1968) is a German-born French mathematician working on random processes such as self-avoiding random walks, Brownian motion, Schramm–Loewner evolution, and related theories in probability theory and mathematical physics.
 In 2006, at the 25th International Congress of Mathematicians in Madrid, Spain he received the Fields Medal "for his contributions to the development of stochastic Loewner evolution, the geometry of two-dimensional Brownian motion, and conformal field theory".
-He is a professor at ETH Zürich until May 2023, after which he will take up a professorship at the University of Cambridge.
+He is currently Rouse Ball professor of Mathematics at the University of Cambridge.